Fabora resources

 In plain English, PUWER is about making sure work equipment is suitable, safe, maintained, inspected where needed, properly controlled, and used by people who have the right information, instruction, and training.

 General guidance only.
-This page is a practical overview for steel fabrication businesses and is not a substitute for competent machinery assessment, manufacturer instructions, or legal advice.
+This page is a practical overview for steel fabrication businesses and is not a substitute for competent machinery assessment, manufacturer instructions, job-specific review, or legal advice.
+Final responsibility stays with the business.
 For official detail, use the source links later on this page.

 What PUWER means